triffer/spring-boot-vue-example/README.md

 ```

 ## Defining the landing page
-In this simple example we additionally set the output dir to **'build/dist/public'**, so in the artifact it is included in *WEB-INF/classes/public*.
+In this basic example we additionally set the output dir to **'build/dist/public'**, so in the artifact it is included in *WEB-INF/classes/public*.
 Now **WelcomePageHandlerMapping** of spring-boot-autoconfigure will automatically set the index.html as welcome page.
 Of course the index.html can also be made available via a controller.